 WAY OF HARMONIZING ENERGY

 Aikido is a martial art that focuses on achieving harmony --first in oneself, and then with others-- in order to resolve conflict.
 The name Aikido can be translated as: Way of Harmonizing Energy.
-The founder of Aikido, Morihei Ueshiba (referred to as “O-Sensei”, or "Kaiso"), developed the art based on his vast experience in and knowledge of other martial arts, including aiki-jujitsu and sword and staff arts.
+The founder of Aikido, Morihei Ueshiba (1883-1969) --referred to as “O-Sensei”, or "Kaiso", developed the art based on his vast experience and knowledge in other martial arts, including aiki-jujitsu and sword and staff arts.
 During World War II, he moved from Tokyo to the rural town of Iwama, where he meditated on the perils of competition and conflict, and crystallized his art into "Aikido."

 Beginners and long-time students alike are encouraged to do independent research about the life of the Founder and the historical context of the art he created.
 Aside from the many books written on the subject, these links are good places to start: